Fragnet Review

 Game Library

-Fragnet supports a reasonable survival/PvP selection: Minecraft, Rust, Palworld, ARK SA, Valheim, 7 Days to Die, Terraria, Project Zomboid, Conan Exiles, DayZ, Garry's Mod, Space Engineers, Unturned, Arma Reforger.
-Notable absences from our matrix: no Satisfactory, no V Rising, no Enshrouded, no Don't Starve Together, no Factorio, no Core Keeper.
+Fragnet's catalog runs to 28 titles.
+From our matrix that covers Minecraft, Rust, Palworld, Valheim, 7 Days to Die, Terraria, Conan Exiles, DayZ, Unturned, Arma Reforger, Satisfactory, and Enshrouded, plus classic shooters like CS2 and Team Fortress 2 outside it.
+Notable absences: no Garry's Mod, no Project Zomboid, no Space Engineers, no V Rising, no Don't Starve Together, no Factorio, no Core Keeper.
+And read the ARK listing carefully - it's ARK: Survival Evolved, not Survival Ascended.
 If your mix includes those titles, they're not supported here.

 DDoS Protection

-The "Good DDoS protection" pro is worth calling out specifically.
-Rust and DayZ servers are DDoS targets — there's a genre of player who'll attack a server they've been kicked from, and commodity DDoS protection at budget hosts isn't always enough.
-Fragnet's edge-level mitigation is the stronger offering in their infrastructure, and for public Rust servers especially, that matters.
+The DDoS protection pro is worth calling out specifically.
+Rust and DayZ servers are DDoS targets - there's a genre of player who'll attack a server they've been kicked from, and commodity DDoS protection at budget hosts isn't always enough.
+Fragnet advertises mitigation from 10 Gbps up to 2 Tbps at the network edge, and for public Rust servers especially, that matters.

 Bottom Line

 Fragnet earns 7.8/10 as a specialist pick for competitive and PvP-focused gaming.
-The low-latency infrastructure and DDoS protection are real and measurable; the feature gaps (no custom JAR, no MySQL) and four-location limit are real constraints.
-If you're running a serious Rust or Arma community and network quality matters to your players, they're worth the small price premium.
-If you're running a casual Minecraft server that doesn't need those guarantees, you're paying for infrastructure you won't notice.
+The low-latency infrastructure, 21+ locations, and DDoS protection are real and measurable; the premium pricing and missing custom JAR support are real constraints.
+If you're running a serious Rust or Arma community and network quality matters to your players, the price premium buys something you can feel.
+If you're running a casual server that doesn't need those guarantees, you're paying for infrastructure you won't notice.

 Features